National Cyber Security Centre (United Kingdom): History

 The centre was dedicated by the Queen on 14 February 2017.
 Philip Hammond, the Chancellor of the Exchequer, announced an investment of £1.9 billion and an initiative to embed 100 people from industry into the NCSC on secondment.

 In April 2016, the Ministry of Defence announced that a Cyber Security Operations Centre (CSOC) "to protect the MOD's cyberspace from malicious actors" with a budget of over £40 million will contribute to this initiative.
 It is located at MoD Corsham.

 In October 2017, technical director Ian Levy was targeted by email prankster James Linton with a fake industry event; however, Levy correctly identified the unexpected headers and worked with him to put out a security blog about the incident.

 On 1 October 2020 Lindy Cameron, formerly director-general of the Northern Ireland Office, took over from Ciaran Martin as CEO.
+In December 2023, it was announced that Lindy Cameron would step down in early 2024.
+Felicity Oswald acted as interim CEO until the appointment of Richard Horne in October 2024.

+In July 2024, the Centre in collaboration with international partners, revealed a North Korean state-sponsored cyber espionage campaign, aimed at stealing military and nuclear secrets.
+The advisory highlighted the actions of the Andariel group, linked to the DPRK's Reconnaissance General Bureau's 3rd Bureau, targeting critical infrastructure globally to steal sensitive information and intellectual property.
+NCSC's Director of Operations, Paul Chichester, emphasized the significance of protecting such data.
+Andariel's focus was primarily on sectors like defense, aerospace, nuclear, and engineering, with some attention to the medical and energy sectors.
+They also launched ransomware attacks against US healthcare organizations to fund further espionage.
+The advisory included technical details and mitigation strategies, urging network defenders to implement robust protections.
+The advisory was jointly issued by multiple agencies, including the NCSC, FBI, CISA, NSA, and Korean counterparts.